Quino checkerspot: Life cycle

 The life cycle of the Quino checkerspot closely mirrors that of the close Bay checkerspot.
 They share the same host plant and similar chronology of developmental stages.
 Sometimes, organisms molt seven times before reaching adulthood.
 There are typically only one generation of adults every year.
 The flight period is between February through May.

+Host plants

+Female butterflies only lay eggs on species they recognize as host plants.
+The larval food sources for the Quino checkerspot butterfly are: